Rafikooo/thought-language/Final_Project.md

 who was about 12 years old when found, and had likely never had contact with any humans before.
 Despite years of effort to teaching him the first language, the child was unable to develop the cognitive skills to the extent that toddlers do.
 A similar case occured with Grzegorz Płonka, a child that was misdiagnosed with autism from birth, but at his fourteen it was discovered that he had hearing loss.
-After that he got an implant restore his hearing, he began to develop his auditory skills and discovered his musical talented, eventually playing a piece Sonata after years of hard word.
+After receiving an implant to restore his hearing, he began to develop his auditory skills and discovered his musical talent, eventually playing a piece Sonata after years of hard word.
 This example highlights the profound impact with early exposure to a first language from the fetus stage and challenges of skipping this crucial period in language acquisition.
 Grzegorz Płonka’s extraordinary story was adapted into a movie called Sonata (2021).

 A better grasp of why we use language and how it relates to our thoughts is certainly beneficial in daily life, especially in my work as a programmer where clarity is essential in speech, writing, and code production.
-Apart of programming it may help with soft skills as well, as having knowlegdge on how people think can improve my understanding to others and thanks to that work together more efficiently or avoid certain misunderstanding.
+In addition to programming, it may also help with soft skills.
+Having knowledge of how people think can improve my understanding of others, allowing us to work together more efficiently and avoid certain misunderstandings.
 A fascinating area for further investigation is the discrepancies that result from thinking in the first language compared to a later acquired languages.